 Samuel Terseer Orbiam

 SAMUEL TERSEER ORBIAM, is the Front Desk Officer/ Office Assistant at the Kukah Centre.
 He is an ICT and Networking expert with a professional certificate.
-Sam holds General Computing and Information Technology certificate from Atraphigreat Institute of technology, Abuja.
+Sam holds General Computing and Information Technology certificate from Raphigreat Institute of Technology, Abuja.
 He seeks to attain professional distinction and proficiency in his career.

 Eno-Obong Samuel Iyere has a degree in Accounting (Ed) from Imo state University.
 She is the Assistant Accountant in The Kukah Centre.